 • teams: This managed path is used for creating modern team sites, and the URLs for team sites created using this path follow this format: https://<yourdomain>.sharepoint.com/teams/<sitename>.

-• Local session: You can use the local session name only for the current bot.
+• Local session: Select this option to define a session name for the current bot only.

-• Global session: You can use the global session name in other parent and child bots.
+• Global session: Select this option to define a session name that can be used in other parent and child bots.

 Recommendation: The parent and child bots should have the same package version.